rollbar/rollbar-php/CONTRIBUTING.md

 # Contributing

+Thank you for considering a contribution to our project!
+We welcome all fixes and improvements!
+Before contributing, please review our [code of conduct][coc].

+Alright, to get going:

-1. Fork it
+1. Fork this repository.
-1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`).
-1. Commit your changes (See Conventional Commits below)
+1. Commit your changes (see Conventional Commits below).
-1. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`).
-1. Create new Pull Request
+1. Create new Pull Request.

+[coc]: CODE_OF_CONDUCT.md

 ## Targeting earlier versions